itsspedram/Dudefinder/README.md

 - 🔥 TurboRepo-based dev setup for frontend + backend
 - 🎨 Tailwind UI with loading states & feedback
 - ✅ Type-safe backend with Prisma + PostgreSQL
+- 🎉 Toast notifications for actions like match/save/login
+- ⚙️ Clean architecture using custom React hooks for all API calls

 ---